healthschema/healthschema.github.io/_posts/2015-08-10-the-structured-data-web.md

 </p>

-### The Structured Data Web
+### Introduction to the Structured Data Web
 The Internet is transforming from a Web of Documents to a Web of Data, powering the next generation of smarter, data-driven web applications.

-Today if you want your content to be discoverable, indexable, computable, reusable, interlinked, searchable, or highly ranked by any of the search engines - you'll need to publish your content clearly as structured data on the web.
+Today if you want your content to be discoverable, searchable,indexable, computable, reusable, interlinked, or highly ranked by any of the search engines - you'll need to publish your content clearly as structured data on the web.

 ***